BrandonErb/celestial-object-creater/README.md

 # celestial-object-creator
-Application that populates objects in a 3 dimensional space
+Application that populates objects in a 3 dimensional space and displays graphically with OpenGL.